💞 Happy Mother’s Day! Celebrating our millions of moms with 30% off your All Access app subscription. Start Now >

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

-Make a thick congee or porridge by cooking the rice with bone broth, coconut milk, or another liquid that is rich in fat, protein, and other key nutrients.
-Let baby scoop up the mixture with hands or offer a pre-loaded spoon for the child to grab from you.
-Alternatively, use moist, cooked rice to form large, soft balls that baby can pick up and munch on.
+Mix moist, cooked rice into sauces or other liquids to make it scoopable and easier for young babies to manage.
+Alternatively, make a thick congee or porridge by cooking rice with broth, coconut milk, or another liquid.
+Let baby scoop with their hands or offer a pre-loaded spoon for the child to grab from you.
+You can also use cooked rice to form large, soft balls that baby can pick up and munch on.
 Chopped rice noodles are another great way to introduce rice to baby.
-If you want to share a thin rice cake, consider spreading it with a thin layer of a nutrient-dense food, such as bean dip or liver pate.
+If you want to share a thin puffed rice cake, consider spreading it with a thin layer of a favorite dip, like bean dip or mashed avocado.
+If offering infant rice cereal regularly, consider incorporating oat or multigrain infant cereals in your meal rotation too, in order to reduce the risk of accidental exposure to heavy metals like arsenic in rice cereal.
 Wait to offer mochi, nian, gao, tteok, and other steamed rice cakes, as these pose an increased choking risk due to their thick, springy consistency and often cylindrical shapes.
-Consider avoiding single-grain infant rice cereal in order to minimize baby’s exposure to arsenic and instead serve rice in its whole form or opt for infant cereals made from amaranth, quinoa, or oats.

-Offer rice as desired: plain and on its own, rolled into balls for the child to pick up and practice biting, or as part of a shared meal.
+Offer moist, cooked rice as desired: plain and on its own, rolled into balls for the child to pick up and practice biting, or as part of a shared meal.
+When serving rice on its own, flattening the grains with the back of a fork can help the rice stick together and make it easier for babies to self-feed.
 Try recipes for arancini, onigiri, sticky rice, or any dish that can be formed into a patty.
-When serving rice on its own, flattening the grains with the back of a fork can help the rice stick together and make it easier for babies to self-feed.

 Serve rice as desired, either on its own or as part of a shared meal.
 Serve alongside an age-appropriate utensil like trainer chopsticks or a fork and pre-load the utensil as needed.
 Don’t be surprised if the toddler continues to use their hands.
 Rice can be tricky to pick up with utensils, so consider making the rice stickier and moister to help the child have more success with the utensil.